Math banner

 The following are the requirements for a minor in Mathematics:

-Students with a minor in Mathematics should consult with their math major advisor to construct a specific program consistent with their goals.
+Students with a minor in Mathematics should consult with the mathematics advisor to construct a specific program consistent with their goals.

 Mathematics Academic Advisors